-2.1 The industry partners presenting this working paper recognize ICAO's efforts in addressing the priorities and concerns pertaining to UAS, including the establishment of the Unmanned Aircraft Systems Advisory Group (UAS-AG).
-However, the work herewith proposed, goes beyond the current remit of that group.

-2.2 There is a need for standards and regulations to keep pace as new airspace users develop their own technology as well as their supporting mechanisms.
+- 2.1.
+There is a need for standards and regulations to keep pace as new airspace users develop their own technology as well as their supporting mechanisms.
 One of our main concerns is that such development might proceed without the necessary safeguards and standards in place.
-We can learn from existing trials, and build upon these to better understand the appropriate regulatory framework to match requirements.

-2.3 UAS are a fast growing group of airspace users which will gradually require larger portions of airspace for their operations; therefore, it is critical for us as an aviation community to define how the framework in which they operate will interact with existing operational airspace.
+We can learn from existing trials, and build upon these to better understand the appropriate regulatory framework to match requirements. - 2.2.
+Unmanned Aircraft Systems are a fast-growing group of airspace users which will gradually require larger portions of airspace for their operations, Therefore it is critical for us to define how the framework in which they operate will interact with existing operational airspace.
 The forecasted growth in the commercial use of UAS, indicates that segregation of UAS operations may not be sustainable in the long term.
-Therefore, the industry should collectively look at evolving from accommodation to integration.

-2.4 A closer and more consistent collaboration with the UAS industry is needed to collect data, learn from trials, and develop provisions and guidelines.
+Therefore, the industry should collectively look at evolving from accommodation to integration. - 2.3 A closer and more consistent collaboration with the UAS industry is needed to collect data, learn from trials, and develop provisions and guidelines.
 The industry partners presenting this working paper would like to support such work and assist ICAO's governance structure with a working framework to develop requirements.
-Leveraging existing platforms, including the (IATA's Think Tank, the industry will be able to develop provisions and provide input to ICAO, reducing the onus on its resources and complementing existing programs.
+Leveraging existing platforms, including IATA's Think Tank, the industry will be able to develop provisions and provide input to ICAO, reducing the onus on its resources and complementing existing programs.
 Such work and possible proposals for provisions when completed, would be evaluated under the regular ICAO review process.

-2.5 It is recognized that ICAO is limited by its charter to items pertaining to international aviation.
-Some of the business models and proposed plans for the commercial use of UAS are looking at cross border operations; therefore, it is appropriate for ICAO to actively participate in this endeavor.
-At the same time, we need to ensure that the integration of UAS into civil airspace, will not have a negative safety or operational impact on international commercial aviation.

-2.6 There are several industry initiatives developing work on the safe and efficient operation of UAS.
-These initiatives can be coordinated and serve as an extended resource to progress concepts of operations and best practices using unmanned technology.

-2.7 Industry fully appreciates the positive impact that UAS can have on the global economy, and accordingly, volunteers to assist ICAO in ensuring that safety and efficiency are maintained whilst allowing for the growth of this new and emerging air transport sector.
-Therefore, the industry partners presenting this working paper propose to create a framework through which draft provisions can be developed, for the safe and efficient integration of UAS.
-The following are recommendations, which would be subject to validation by ICAO:

-- a.
-The industry's work will be based on a pre-agreed scope, including but not limited to; the definition and performance requirements for UAS traffic management (UTM), requirements for UTM/ air traffic management (ATM) interface and transformation in ATM, and possible review of airspace classification and new flight rules; and - b.
+We need to ensure that the integration of UAS into civil airspace, will not have a negative safety or operational impact on international commercial aviation. - 2.4 There are several industry initiatives developing work on the safe and efficient operation of UAS.
+These initiatives can be coordinated and serve as an extended resource to progress concepts of operations and best practices using unmanned technology. - 2.5 Industry fully appreciates the positive impact that UAS can have on regional and global economies, and accordingly, volunteers to assist ICAO in ensuring that safety and efficiency are maintained whilst allowing for the growth of this new and emerging air transport.
+The following are recommendations, which would be subject to validation by ICAO: - a) The work will be based on a pre-agreed scope, including but not limited to; the definition and performance requirements for Unmanned Traffic Management (UTM), requirements for UTM/ATM interface and transformation in ATM, and possible review of airspace classification and new flight rules.

+b) b.
 IATA volunteers to lead this effort with other industry partners and work with ICAO on progressing the safe and efficient integration of UAS.

-3. CONCLUSION
+3. Conclusion

-3.1 The rapid proliferation of UAS for commercial use requires a safe and efficient integration into existing operational airspace.
+- 3.1.
+The rapid proliferation of UAS for commercial use requires a safe and efficient integration into existing operational airspace.
 It is necessary to develop provisions allowing for harmonized regulations by States.
-Industry can contribute to the process by building on existing platforms and work done so far.
-The ICAO workload would hence be reduced to the validation of the proposals through the regular vetting process.
+Industry can contribute to the process by building on existing platforms and work done so far. - 3.2 IATA request the NACC States to consider implementation of harmonized provisions and standards on the use and integration of UAS used for commercial purposes and new entrants.